Pet turtles are, at most, the size of your hand, right? Now imagine a turtle the same size as a small car!

 The Golden Age!

 The Miocene Epoch, which spanned 23 to 5 million years ago, was a period teeming with humid swamps and flourishing wetlands.

 Earth did not resemble today’s terrain.
 The mighty Amazon River flowed different paths and many mountains were not formed yet.
 During this time, the massive Stupendemys geographicus inhabited most of northern South America.

 Due to the fertile environment, the Stupendemys enjoyed a diverse diet.
 They ate multitudes of fish, snakes, mollusks, and vegetation such as fruits and seeds.
 Both the spacious lakes and rich diet gave the Stupendemys the opportunity to grow in size.

 The grand turtle itself lived at the bottom of lakes and rivers along with its natural predator: the even larger crocodile-like reptile, Purussaurus.
-The turtles’ large size was important for defending itself from these 33 to 36 feet long crocodiles.
+The turtles’ large size was important for defending themselves from these 33 to 36 feet long crocodiles.
 The two species evidently tussled (fought) frequently; one unearthed shell even had a two-inch long crocodile tooth lodged in it!

 Unfortunately, the massive Stupendemys struggled to survive in the early Pliocene era (5 million years ago).
 As tectonic plates pushed their natural habitat higher, swamp sizes and temperatures decreased drastically.
 As a result, the massive turtles could no longer support their own weight and size, and over time became extinct.